XTLS/Xray-docs-next/docs/en/config/transports/sockopt.md

 > `system`: ""

 Optional.
-Restricts the option to a specific operating system.
+Restricts the option to a specific operating system, using lowercase.
 If the current system does not match, the option is skipped.
-Supported values are `linux`, `windows`, and `darwin`, all in lowercase.
 If left empty, the option is applied directly.
+Supported values are `linux`, `windows`, `darwin`, and `android` (`android` is only for dedicated Android builds; running a Linux build on Android still counts as `linux`).

 > `network`: ""